keenanturley/ppm-viewer/README.md

 # ppm-viewer
 Simple [PPM](https://en.wikipedia.org/wiki/Netpbm) Image Viewer in JavaFX

-This is a small utility I made in preparation for the [Ray Tracng in One Weekend](https://raytracing.github.io/) course.
+This is a small utility I made in preparation for the [Ray Tracing in One Weekend](https://raytracing.github.io/) course.

 I couldn't find an easy way to view PPM files on Windows 10, so I figured I would try learning some JavaFX and create my own viewer.

-It's super simple and I don't plan on doing anything crazy with it.
+It's super simple, and I don't plan on doing anything crazy with it.
 This is mostly an educational exercise.

 With that being said, if you have the patience to explain something I'm doing poorly, I would appreciate the feedback.

+Note: I'm not experienced with IDEs, so I have no idea how to deal with libraries going on github.
+I'm just .gitignoring them right now.

+This is using Java 13 and JavaFX SDK 14.0.1.

 ## Features